petalframework/petal_development/README.md

 ```
 petal_development
 ├── apps
-│   ├── petal <- set to a specific commit
+│   ├── petal_components <- set to a specific commit
 │   └── petal_boilerplate <- set to a specific commit
 ```

 Since each git submodule points to a commit hash, we need to update this project after we have finished editing one of the submodules.

-Develop either project (petal or petal)_pro) and run the normal git commands within the folder.
+Develop either project (petal_components or petal_boilerplate) and run the normal git commands within the folder.
 For example:

 ```
-cd apps/petal
+cd apps/petal_components
 touch newfile.ex
 git add newfile.ex
 git commit -m 'added a new file'